larray-project/larray/doc/source/tutorial/getting_started.rst

     pop['67+', 'F', 2017]

-Labels can be given in arbitrary order
+Labels can be given in arbitrary order:

 .. ipython:: python

     pop[2017, 'F', '67+']

-When selecting a larger subset the result is an array
+When selecting a larger subset the result is an array:

 .. ipython:: python